Shadowtrance/TactilityWebsite/docs/README.md

 ## Overview

-Tactility is an operating system that is focusing on the ESP32 microcontroller.
+Tactility is an operating system that focuses on the ESP32 microcontroller family.

 Status: pre-release